cp3fr/Quadrotor-Estimation/README.md

 **Hint: see section 7.1.2 of [Estimation for Quadrotors](https://www.overleaf.com/read/vymfngphcccj) for a refresher on a good non-linear complimentary filter for attitude using quaternions.**

+   __Response:__ I have implemented the equations layed out in 7.1.2 of [Estimation for Quadrotors](https://www.overleaf.com/read/vymfngphcccj).
+I have created a quaterion `qt` from euler angles from current state estimates `rollEst`, `pitchEst`, `ekfState(6)` (for yaw).
+Next, i have created a quaternion `dq` from IMU measurements by integrating them first to obtain the measured roll, pitch, and yaw angles in body frame.
+Next i computed the predicted quaterion `q_bar` as follows:

+   __q_bar = dq * qt__

+   and extracted the updated predicted roll, pitch, and yaw angles used for the complementary filter.

 ### Step 3: Prediction Step ###

 In this next step you will be implementing the prediction step of your filter.